Francis Annesley, 1st Viscount Valentia: Life after Strafford

 In 1642 Mountnorris succeeded by special remainder to the viscounty of Valentia on the death of his cousin Sir Henry Power.
 In 1643 the House of Commons granted him permission, after much delay, to go to Duncannon in Ireland.
 In 1646 he was for some time in London, but he lived, when not in Ireland, on an estate near his birthplace, at Newport Pagnell, Buckinghamshire, which had been sold to him by Charles I in 1627.
 In 1648 Parliament restored him to the office of Clerk of the Signet in Ireland, and made him a grant of £500.
 Later he appears to have lived on friendly terms with Henry Cromwell, the Lord Deputy of Ireland during the Protectorate, and to have secured the office of Secretary of State at Dublin.
 In November 1656 he proposed to the English Government that he should resign these posts to his son Arthur.
 Henry Cromwell, writing to General Fleetwood, urges him to aid in carrying out this arrangement, and speaks in high terms of father and son.
 Lord Mountnorris died in 1660.

 Family

 He married firstly Dorothea (died 1624), daughter of Sir John Philipps, 1st Baronet of Picton Castle, Pembrokeshire, and his first wife Anne, daughter of Sir John Perrot, and they had eleven children of whom three sons and several daughters reached adulthood.

 He married secondly Jane (died 1683/4), widow of Sir Peter Courten, 1st Baronet, of Aldington and daughter of Sir John Stanhope and his second wife Catherine Trentham, and half-sister of Philip Stanhope, 1st Earl of Chesterfield, and they had nine children of whom at least one son and one daughter reached adulthood.
+The eldest son of that marriage, Francis, was born on 23 January 1628.
+On 29 December 1662, he married Deborah, daughter of Henry Jones, Bishop of Meath, and widow of John Boudler of Dublin, who died on 4 September 1672.
+He served as High Sheriff of Down in 1665 and 1672.
+His only surviving son was Francis Annesley, who sat in the Irish, English and British Houses of Commons.

 Valentia died and was buried in Thorganby, Yorkshire, in November 1660.
 He was succeeded by his eldest son, Arthur, who was later created Lord Annesley and Earl of Anglesey.